mako-framework/docs/03_databases/01_basics.md

 	$connection->query('INSERT INTO `foo` (`bar`, `baz`) VALUES (?, ?)', ['fruit', 'banana']);

-	// You can also use the connection instance to access the default connection
+	// You can also access the default connection through the connection manager like this

 	$database->query('INSERT INTO `foo` (`bar`, `baz`) VALUES (?, ?)', ['fruit', 'banana']);